 Though Delta ground staff had mostly disappeared, one part of the airline’s passenger-service infrastructure that proved highly useful was their @DeltaAssist Twitter account.
 I tweeted to this account several times throughout the day to ask for advice, including a tweet at 6.05pm asking whether they thought I had any chance of flying out that night or whether I should give up and try to book a room at a nearby hotel.
 The helpful reply came quickly: “Try to get a hotel room, Mark.”
 It was a surprisingly comforting presence.

 As a short aside, this stage of the outage highlighted for me how dependent we’ve all become on electrical power and how little we realize its presence in our lives.
-I’d somehow managed to make it that day all the way from Prague to Atlanta with 30% battery power still remaining on my iPhone.
+I’d somehow managed to make it all the way from Prague to Atlanta that day with 30% battery power remaining on my iPhone.
 This was crucially important since there was no place to charge a phone.
-Though the AT&T cell network over the airport would fade in and out, I managed to reserve a hotel room over Booking.com and trade a few texts with my parents, who were scheduled to pick me up in Pittsburgh that evening.
+Though the AT&T cell network over the airport would fade in and out, I used my phone to reserve a hotel room over Booking.com and to trade a few texts with my parents, who had been scheduled to pick me up in Pittsburgh later that evening.

-From my parents' questions, though, I realized people probably weren’t entirely getting what a power outage means in the modern world:
+From my parents' text questions, though, I realized most people probably weren’t grasping what a power outage means in the modern world: